2020 / Publications

 The American Revolution in the Brandywine Valley

 This illustrated history is slated to be released by Schiffer Publishing in the summer or fall of 2020.
-It will be the first contemporary photography book that will serve as a part driving tour/ part visual history of troop movements during the American Revolution in 1777.
+It will be the first contemporary photography book that will serve as a part driving tour/ part visual history of regional troop movements during the American Revolution in 1777.

 Much of the book is based on the latest research of the Brandywine Battlefield Task Force (now part of the Chester County Planning Commission).
 The group's efforts to preserve the battlefield landscape can be seen here: Historic Resources

 The book is written by Catherine Quillman and illustrated by photographer Fred Weyman.
 Examples of the book's photos are shown at left in the slider.

 More of Weyman's photos can be seen here:Flickr.